Best Way to Clean Laminate Floors

 As mentioned before, if you maintain and treat laminate floors with care, they will look great for years to come.
 Here are some ways to help keep them looking good.

-- Do not let food and drink spills sit on the floor.
+- Do not let spills sit on the floor.

-- Do not use abrasive tools or cleaners on laminate floors as it will leave scratches behind.
+- Do not use abrasive tools or cleaners on laminate floors as it will leave scratches behind and mar the surface.

 - Do not use steam cleaners, if the floors are in need of a really good cleaning, call in a professional floor cleaner.